aadityabhusal/node-projects/README.md

 1. Open the root folder in the terminal and enter the following command:

     `npm install`

+2. Start the project server from the terminal:

+    `npm start`

-2. Enter the following url in your browser:
+3. Enter the following url in your browser:

     ` http://localhost:3000`